StinkyDubeau/hogs-front/README.md

 TODO:
 - Containerize hogs-api instances.
 At the moment, each instance has to be manually created by installing git and node.
 This will suck when scaling.
+    - At minimum, run the server using pm2 to ensure everything runs incase of a reboot
 - We will have to create a separate balancer for incoming connection from game clients.
 Or enable the API key authentication.
 Or both